dotnet/docs/docs/fsharp/language-reference/type-extensions.md

 ## Intrinsic type extensions

-An intrinsic type extension is an extension that appears in the same namespace or module as the type it is extending.
+An intrinsic type extension is a type extension that extends a user-defined type.

+Intrinsic type extensions **must** be defined in the same file **and** namespace or module as the type they are extending.
+Any other definition will result in them being [optional type extensions](type-extensions.md#optional-type-extensions).

 Intrinsic type extensions are sometimes a cleaner way to separate functionality from the type declaration.
 For example: